2025 Gaza Strip aid distribution killings: September–October 2025

 On 10 September, the health ministry reported that twelve people were killed and 30 others were injured by Israeli forces.
-The death toll also increased to 2,456 and 17,861 others wounded.
+The death toll also increased to 2,456, and 17,861 others were wounded.

 On 17 September, the Gaza health ministry reported that seven people were killed and 87 others were injured, increasing the death toll to 2,504 and 18,381 others were injured.

-On 29 September, the health ministry reported that five more people were killed and 48 others were injured while seeking aid, increasing the death toll to 2,571 and injured more than 18,800.
+On 29 September, the health ministry reported that five more people were killed and 48 others were injured while seeking aid, increasing the death toll to 2,571 and the number of injuries to more than 18,800.

 On 9 October, the ministry reported that two people were killed and 13 others were injured by Israeli forces, increasing the death toll to 2,615 with 19,177 others wounded.

 Reporting

 In late June 2025, Haaretz released an article in which reporters spoke to multiple IDF soldiers and officers stationed at the GHF aid distribution sites.
 Soldiers said that they had received orders to fire on any unarmed aid seekers who arrived before the food distribution centers were open to "keep them away" and after they closed to disperse the crowds.
 One soldier told the Israeli newspaper that they were not aware of any shooting from "the other side."
 Because the opening times of the aid centers are not always consistent, Palestinians would approach at various times and this, according to a soldier interviewed by Haaretz, contributed to confusion and harm.
 The operation was reportedly called "Operation Salted Fish", named after the Israeli version of the children's game Red light, green light.

 On 27 June 2025, Gaza's Government Media Office expressed its "deep concern and condemnation" over its discovery of oxycodone "narcotic pills" inside flour bags distributed by GHF aid centers in Gaza.
-It said it held Israel fully responsible for the "heinous crime of spreading addiction and destroying the Palestinian social fabric" and stated "We have so far documented four testimonies from citizens who found these pills inside flour bags.
+It said it held Israel fully responsible for the "heinous crime of spreading addiction and destroying the Palestinian social fabric" and stated, "We have so far documented four testimonies from citizens who found these pills inside flour bags.
 More serious is the possibility that some of these narcotic substances were deliberately ground or dissolved in the flour itself, which raises the scope of the crime and transforms it into a serious attack directly targeting public health."